Learn languages naturally with fresh, real content!

 India launches Monetisation Pipeline 2.0, targeting ₹16.72 lakh crore from public assets to boost infrastructure with private investment.

-India has launched National Monetisation Pipeline 2.0, targeting ₹16.72 lakh crore from public asset monetisation between 2026 and 2030, more than 2.6 times the first phase’s goal.
+India's National Monetisation Pipeline 2.0 aims to monetise ₹16.72 lakh crore from public assets between 2026 and 2030, which is more than 2.6 times the goal of the first phase.

-The initiative, led by NITI Aayog and Finance Minister Nirmala Sitharaman, aims to attract ₹5.8 lakh crore in private investment across 12 sectors including highways, railways, power, ports, and coal.
+The initiative, led by NITI Aayog and Finance Minister Nirmala Sitharaman, aims to attract ₹5.8 lakh crore in private investment across 12 sectors such as highways, railways, power, ports and coal.

-Proceeds will fund new infrastructure without increasing borrowing, with nearly 90% of the previous ₹6 lakh crore target already met.
+The proceeds will fund new infrastructure without increasing borrowing, as nearly 90% of the previous ₹6 lakh crore target has already been met.

-Assets will be leased or managed via public-private partnerships, with revenues distributed to central and state funds, PSUs, and private investors.
+Assets will be leased or managed through public-private partnerships, with revenues split between central and state funds, PSUs, and private investors.

 La India lanza el oleoducto de monetización 2.0, con un objetivo de ₹16.72 lakh crore de activos públicos para impulsar la infraestructura con inversión privada.